 There are a lot of things wrong with the world, no matter how you look at it.
 Just watch the news, or scan the internet, or look outside your door (maybe even inside your own house) and you will see people suffering from all kinds of causes.
 And a natural reaction to seeing people suffering is to want to do something about it, is to want to solve the problem.
 But how do you solve the problem?
 That is the question.
 For a terrorist, the answer has become simple.

 2. Duality: Seeing the world as “good versus evil,” “us versus them.”

 I don’t know which comes first, the violence or the duality, but they certainly walk hand in hand.
 In order to kill “innocent women and children” to solve whatever problem you are attempting to solve, you can’t see them as “innocent women and children.”
 You have to see them as the enemy, as less than human, as things.
-One way to do that is to adopt a dualistic mindset, to adopt a view of the world that is black and white, good and bad, us versus them.
-As one of the players in the aftermath of 9/11 said “if you aren’t with us, you are against us.”
+One way to do that is to adopt a dualistic mindset, to adopt a view of the world that is most black and white, good and bad, us versus them.
+This mindset isn’t just seen in so-called terrorists.
+A recent American politician of some note said; “If you aren’t with us, you’r against us.”
 That is the mindset of duality, one of the factors that leads to terrorism.

 3. Seeing the world through a rigid, dogmatic framework

 This is similar to duality, but slightly different, slightly more complex.
 And it might only make sense if we look at it’s opposite.